linode/docs/docs/web-servers/caddy/install-and-configure-caddy-on-centos-7.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide will show you how to install and configure Caddy and run it as a systemd service.'
+description: 'This guide will show you how to install and configure Caddy and run it on boot as a systemd service.'
 keywords: 'caddy,web server'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 'Thursday, September 14th, 2017'
-modified: Monday, September 18th, 2017
+modified: Monday, October 23, 2017
 modified_by:
   name: Linode
 title: 'Install and Configure Caddy on CentOS 7'